 ‘Recycle Man’ of India – Dr. Binish Desai

-Curious about experiments, Binish started his journey as a little boy from inventing his first machine to convert vapour into water in his mother’s kitchen and went up to building P-bricks from industrial paper waste to becoming the ‘Recycle Man’ of India.
+Curious about experiments, Binish started his journey as a little boy by inventing his first machine to convert vapour into the water in his mother’s kitchen and went up to building P-bricks from industrial paper waste to becoming the ‘Recycle Man’ of India.

 The P-brick that Binish had made was mainly made from paper waste, leftovers of chewing gum, some organic binders, and plant extracts.
 He believes, “Nothing is useless in this world; what can be a waste to you is someone’s asset.”

 He had neither funds nor resources such as land and labour.
 He reached out to a few paper mills to request scrap as well as some space within their premises to build the bricks.
 Over a period of time, Binish’s firm BDream landed up constructing 11,000 toilets, houses, and buildings in rural Gujarat, Maharashtra, and Andhra Pradesh.